-In 2024, a new consultative committee was set up.
-While this committee's vocation is to support government bodies on the proper use of AI in From a collective perspective, in particular for companies with 50+ employees, the works the workplace, its "Charter On Responsible Use of Al" (currently under consultation) may become council must be informed and consulted prior to the introduction of new technologies.
-According a source of inspiration, if not a future (soft law) to recent case law, the works council must be model, for private entities. informed and consulted to implement AI use in Finally, as a general rule under Belgian law, the workplace, even during the test phase.
-Also, if a company has 50 or more employees during a an additional information-consultation of the calendar year, it must inform and consult with the works council would be required if AI use involves works council or the employee representatives other issues in the workplace, such as the control when implementing new technologies that of employees' activity or if work conditions are could affect employees.
-This includes informing deeply affected by AI implementation. employees about the use of AI, ensuring transparency and compliance with existing legal obligations.
+From a collective perspective, in particular for companies with 50+ employees, the works council must be informed and consulted prior to the introduction of new technologies.
+According to recent case law, the works council must be informed and consulted to implement Al use in the workplace, even during the test phase.
+Also, an additional information-consultation of the works council would be required if Al use involves other issues in the workplace, such as the control of employees' activity or if work conditions are deeply affected by Al implementation.

-An AI policy in companies could constitute an important tool for good practice, but also to take disciplinary measures, if employees use Al in breach of that policy.
-To use an Al policy as a disciplinary tool, it must be attached to internal regulations and subject to informationconsultation with the works council.
+An Al policy in companies could constitute an important tool for good practice, but also to take disciplinary measures, if employees use Al in breach of that policy.
+To use an Al policy as a disciplinary tool, it must be attached to internal regulations and subject to information-consultation with the works council.